Jalapeño Pepper Jelly Canning Recipe

 For those having trouble; keep these tips in mind:

 - Strain the excess liquid from your chopped peppers before adding.
-I don’t have to do this but it could prevent any problems.

 - This jelly takes a few days to fully set and must be kept in a cool, dark place.